EmbarkStudios/rust-gpu/README.md

     cargo run --bin example-runner
     ```

-    This will build `rustc_codegen_spirv`, the compiler, then use that compiler to build `example-shader` into a SPIR-V module, then finally, build a vulkan sample app (taken from [ash's examples](https://github.com/MaikKlein/ash/blob/master/examples/src/bin/triangle.rs)) using the built SPIR-V module to display a triangle in a window.
+    This will build `rustc_codegen_spirv`, the compiler, then use that compiler to build `example-shader` into a SPIR-V module, then finally, build a vulkan sample app (taken from [ash's examples](https://github.com/MaikKlein/ash/blob/master/examples/src/bin/triangle.rs)) using the built SPIR-V module to display the shader in a window.

     All of this is orchestrated by the [spirv-builder](spirv-builder) crate, which is used in example-runner's `build.rs` file.
 Please look at that file, as well as both example projects in general, to see how to set up your own shaders!